mIRC-Scripters/mirckb/docs/source/commands/anick.rst

 /anick
 ======

-The **/anick** command is used to set a new alternative nickname.
+The **anick** command is used to set a new alternative nickname.
 The alternative nickname is the nickname that will be used if IRC indicates that your primary nickname is already in use.
-If the alternative nickname is taken as well, mIRC will place a ``'/nick '`` text in the server's editbox and wait for the user's reply.
+If the alternative nickname is taken as well, mIRC will place a '/nick ' text in the server's editbox and wait for the user's reply.

 Synopsis
 --------

 .. code:: text

     /anick <nickname>

 Switches